Basics of Missouri Agricultural Cooperatives

 Both statutes require that an annual meeting be held.

-No. Under Chapter 274, cooperatives can vote by mail.
+No. Under Chapter 274, members can vote by mail.
 This practice should be outlined in the bylaws and the procedure should be followed closely.

 Chapter 357 says that at any regular or specially called meeting of the membership, a written note signed by and received by mail or messenger from any absent shareholder is accepted as the vote of the absentee.